RECeSS-EU-Project/stanscofi/README.md

 import stanscofi
 ```

 Please check out notebook *Introduction to stanscofi.ipynb*.
+Documentation about **stanscofi** can be found at [this page](https://recess-eu-project.github.io/stanscofi/).
 All functions are documented, so one can check out the inputs and outputs of a function func by typing

 ```
 help(func)